FREE Shipping on orders over $899

 Learn to differentiate headache and migraine

-Headache can be differentiated according to:
+Headaches can be differentiated according to:

 • The intensity is mild, moderate or severe.

-• The duration of acute or chronic.
+• The duration in acute or chronic.

 What is the presentation of tension headache?